 The prosthesis should not be disrupted by daily activities.
 These could include putting on clothes, giving or receiving a hug, being bumped by a passerby, or other casual contact.
-Current devices seem to acknowledge superior/inferior and medial/lateral forces, but the current methods do not adequately address anterior/posterior forces, which is a goal of this project.
+Current devices acknowledge the need to prevent prosthesis dislodgement, but do not adequately address anterior/posterior and superior/inferior forces, which is a goal of this project.
 However, the attachment should not inhibit the removal process.
-Also, if the device is somehow not removed by an overwhelming force, some portion of the device should fail to protect the implants and underlying bone.
+Also, if the device is not removed by an overwhelming force, some portion of the device should fail to protect the implants and underlying bone.
 The part that fails should be easily replaceable.